-The 2015 Australian Infrastructure Audit noted that the corridor between the Melbourne CBD and Melbourne Airport is already one of the most heavily congested in Melbourne.
-The Tullamarine Freeway was already operating at, or close to, capacity in 2011.
+The 2019 Australian Infrastructure Audit identiﬁed the corridor between the Melbourne CBD and Melbourne Airport as one of the most heavily congested in Melbourne.
+The Tullamarine Freeway was already operating at, or close to, capacity in 2016.
 Congestion affects traffic in both directions, particularly close to the airport terminal.
-Analysis completed as part of the Audit estimated that travel times to the airport during peak periods will increase substantially between 2011 and 2031 (even after the current project to widen the freeway is completed).
+Analysis completed as part of the Audit estimated that travel times to the airport during peak periods will increase substantially between 2016 and 2031 (even after the current project to widen the freeway is completed).

-Travel time by car in the morning peak from the CBD to the airport is projected to increase by nine minutes, from 33 minutes to 42 minutes, while travel times by car from Werribee and Doncaster are projected to increase from an average 61 minutes to 90 and 74 minutes respectively.
+From 2016 to 2031, travel time by car in the morning peak from the airport to the city is projected to increase by eight minutes, from 52 minutes to 60 minutes, while travel times by car in the evening peak from the city to the airport are projected to increase by 10 minutes, from 42 minutes to 52 minutes.